Prometheus-X-association/learning-records-converter/docs/1_learning_records_xapi.md

       value: "default_value_here"
 ```
 - `output_field`: Output corresponding field
 - `transformation`: Transformation to apply.
-If not transformation is specified, a direct mapping is done.
+If no transformation is specified, a direct mapping is done.

 #### Transformation
 The `transformation` section defines the action to apply for the mapping concerned.
 Several transformations